 Includes interchangeable accessories for various terrains

-Bafx comes equipped with a padded wrist strap that’s extra wide for enhanced comfort and a better fit.
+Bafx trekking poles come equipped with an extra-wide padded wrist strap for enhanced comfort and a better fit.
 There are three different pole tips available to suit any type of terrain or weather conditions.
 For added convenience, these poles come with additional spare tips.
 They also come with an anti-shock feature that can be disabled as needed.
-The poles can be difficult to adjust and might not easily stay in place.

-The collapsible trekking poles have contoured cork grips to prevent slipping hands due to perspiration.
-The poles can telescope from 24” to 54” and come with changeable tips for various terrains.
+The collapsible trekking poles have contoured cork grips to prevent your hands from slipping due to perspiration.
+The poles can telescope from 24 inches to 54 inches and come with changeable tips for various terrains.

 If you love to explore the outdoors, the trekking pole is one accessory you should take along.
-And while you sure can do without one, a trekking pole on hand can greatly improve your comfort and stability as you navigate through difficult terrain.
+And while you sure can do without one, a trekking pole can improve comfort and stability significantly as you navigate through difficult terrain.

-A trekking pole is just like an extra leg, and with two, you basically have four legs, allowing you to quickly regain your balance should you lose your footing.
+A trekking pole is just like an extra leg, and with two, you basically have four legs, allowing you to make headway swiftly and regain your balance should you lose your footing.

 A trekking pole also allows you to easily distribute your weight between your legs and your arms, meaning less stress on your lower body – feet, knees, and hips.

 But like with all products, not all trekking poles are created equal.
-Between the different brands, models, types, and price ranges, the vast options for a pair of trekking poles can be overwhelming.
+Between different brands, models, types, and price ranges, the plethora of options for trekking poles in the market can be overwhelming.

 Any trekking pole pair you are buying must be built to stand the test of time and the elements.
 The first factor you want to consider is the material it is made from.
 Every part on each trekking pole should be corrosion-resistant, UV-resistant, well-sealed to prevent dust infiltration, and should be able to withstand the constant impact when it strikes the ground.

 As an extension of its material composition, each trekking pole should be exceptionally portable and lightweight.
-In general, trekking poles will come as fixed-length trekking poles and adjustable trekking poles.
-You always want to go for a trekking pole that is adjustable.
+In general, trekking poles will come as fixed-length or adjustable.
+If the option is available, you should go for a trekking pole that is adjustable.

 Trekking poles must be very comfortable to hold and use.
 The grips on your trekking poles are most important when it comes to ergonomics.
-The grips should come with a soft, non-slip material, and should ideally feature an anatomical fit shaped to accommodate the fingers.
+The grips should come with a soft, non-slip material, and be ergonomically designed to accommodate the natural shape of your fingers.

 Cork and EVA are some common materials used to make the grips on trekking poles.
 They are excellent alternatives to rubber for people who may be latex-sensitive.

-Trekking poles may also come as versatile trekking poles or terrain-specific trekking poles.
+Trekking poles may also come as versatile or terrain-specific kind.
 Your choice will depend on how far and wide your explorations take you.
 If you are planning an exploration in different countries, for example, a high-end versatile trekking pole may be your best bet.

 If your exploration will take you through terrain that is fairly consistent, say at the north pole, then a trekking pole for that terrain (in this case snow) is what you want.

 Trekking poles for specific terrains will also usually come with features built for these.
-A snow-specific trekking pole for example will likely come with a basket that acts like a snowshoe to prevent it from sinking into the snow.
+Snow-specific hiking sticks, for example, will likely come with a basket that acts like a snowshoe to prevent it from sinking into the snow.

 Should I use one or two trekking poles?

 Whether you use one or two trekking poles is totally up to you.
-Some explorers opt for just one trekking pole when they want to minimize the weight of their as much as possible.
+Some explorers opt for just one trekking pole when they want to minimize the weight they are carrying as much as possible.
 Two trekking poles, however, will grant you two-dimensional support which is better than one.

 Can I use my trekking poles for my tent?

 Some temporary hiking shelters are designed to be adaptable with trekking poles.
-Trekking poles may double as hooks for temporary hiking shelters.
+The hiking sticks may double as hooks for temporary hiking shelters.
 If you own these types of temporary shelters, then your trekking pole or poles should be a good fit with them.

 Drew likes to say that he grew up in the wild, which is partially true.
 He grew up in a farmhouse, surrounded by woods, fields, and a creek.
 Drew has spent much of his life outdoors, and is excited to guide you through his never-ending list of the best products to keep you from falling to the perils of nature.
 Nowadays, there is rarely a weekend goes by where Drew isn't out camping, hiking, or just back on his parents' farm.